vijayraavi/architecture-center/docs/guide/design-principles/index.md

 ## Minimize coordination

-**Minimize coordination between application services to achieve scalability.** Most cloud applications consist of multiple application services &mdash; web front ends, databases, business processes, reporting and analysis, and so on.

-What happens when two instances try to perform concurrent operations that affect some shared state?
-In some cases, there must be coordination across nodes, for example to preserve ACID guarantees.
+**Minimize coordination between application services to achieve scalability.** In some cases, nodes must coordinate, for example to preserve ACID guarantees.
 In this diagram, `Node2` is waiting for `Node1` to release a database lock:

 ![](./images/database-lock.svg)